conshus/posting-pictures/README.md

 # Steps
 - [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/conshus/posting-pictures)

 - To be able to log into the photo gallery's admin dashboard, you'll need to enable the GitHub provider in the Netlify dashboard.
-Go to "Site settings" -> "Registration" and scroll to "External providers".
+Go to "Site settings" -> "Identity", enable and then "Registration" and scroll to "External providers".
 Select "GitHub" under "Add provider".

 - In your Netlify dashboard, go to "Site settings" -> "Environment variables"